Tools

 Best Practices

-• Use descriptive IDs: Tool IDs should be clear (e.g., brave_search, not bs)
+• Use descriptive IDs: Tool IDs should be short and clear (e.g., search, not s).
+For MCP tools, the server ID is prepended automatically (e.g., brave.search)

 • Provide good descriptions: Help the agent understand what each tool does